 💰 Cost: Ticket prices start at €29,50 per person

-Opening hours: Tuesday: 11 AM to 6 PM, Thursday: 2 PM to 10 PM, Friday: 12 PM to 10 PM, Saturday: 11 AM to 9 PM, Sunday: 11 AM to 8 PM
+⏰ Opening hours: Wednesday and Thursday: 2 PM to 7 PM, Friday: 1 PM to 7 PM, Saturday: 11 AM to 7 PM, Sunday: 11 AM to 6 PM

-8. Amaze VR — magically transport to a different world for hours
+8. Amaze VR — magically transport to a different world

-Woners in the Netherlands can consider themselves a lucky bunch to experience the cutting-edge technology that is virtual reality — and in almost any city.
+Woners in the Netherlands can consider themselves lucky to experience the cutting-edge technology that is virtual reality — and in almost any city.
 If you’re casting around for a good VR centre in The Hague specifically, Amaze VR is your best bet.

 Their arcade supplies over 50 highly-rated VR games to play, where you can join a group of spies on a mission, become a detective to decipher clues, and so much more.
 Rest assured that you can let your imagination run wild here.

-📍Location: Torenstraat 140, 2513 BW Den Haag
+📍 Location: Torenstraat 140, 2513 BW Den Haag

-💰Cost: VR arcade: €20, VR escape room: €30, VR zombie shooter: €27.50
+💰 Cost: VR arcade: €20, VR escape room: €30, VR zombie shooter: €27.50

-Opening hours: Tuesday to Thursday: 2 PM to 8 PM, Friday: 2 PM to 10 PM, Saturday: 12 PM to 10 PM, Sunday: 12 PM to 8 PM
+⏰ Opening hours: Tuesday to Thursday: 2 PM to 8 PM, Friday: 2 PM to 10 PM, Saturday: 12 PM to 10 PM, Sunday: 12 PM to 8 PM

 9. Bonami Games and Computer Museum — go way…way back into the past with arcade games